-Struggling to sell.
-In this situation, you might be asking yourself ‘should I rent my house rather than selling it at this time?’.
-Renting it out can be a handy alternative to selling as you’ll at least have rental payments coming in, which can be handy if you have a mortgage to pay.
+Struggling to sell - In this situation, you might be asking yourself ‘should I rent my house rather than sell it?’
+Renting it out can be a handy alternative to selling as you’ll at least have rental payments coming in, helpful if you have a mortgage to pay.

-Keen to live elsewhere for a while.
-Renting out your house could give you the opportunity to do this temporarily.
-Perhaps you’d like to move in with your partner to see how things go, head off travelling or even work abroad.
-If you’d like to keep your home while you enjoy these experiences, renting out your home means you don’t have to sell and can earn rental income while you’re away.
+Keen to live elsewhere for a while - Renting out your house could give you the opportunity to do this temporarily.
+Perhaps you’d like to move in with your partner to see how things go, head off travelling, or even work abroad.
+If you’d like to keep your home while you enjoy these experiences, renting it out means you don’t have to sell and can earn rental income while you’re away.

-Moving house.
-Perhaps you’re moving to a new property, but you’d like to keep your old property and find some tenants to move in.
-Becoming a landlord can be time-consuming, but it’s also a great way to pay the mortgage on a home you’re not living in.
+Moving house - Perhaps you’re moving but you’d like to keep your old property and find some tenants to move in.
+Becoming a landlord can be time-consuming, but it’s also a great way to make an extra income.